 How We Evaluated Wix vs GoDaddy Website Builders

-To help you decide whether Wix or GoDaddy offers the best site builder for your small business website, we compared the two based on several factors, including pricing, ease of use, features, and design.
+To help you decide whether Wix or GoDaddy offers the best site builder for your small business website, we compared the two based on several factors, from pricing and ease of use to features and design.
 We also added our own expert opinion based on a great deal of firsthand experience using both platforms to build and maintain professional websites.

-Click the tabs for more info on each evaluation criteria.
+Click the tabs for more info on our methodology.

 20% of Overall Score